YancenPan/EPIDEM207-2022-Winter/README.md

 ---------

 ## Project title
-Project description: A little info about your project and/ or overview that explains **what** the project is about.
-You can also explain **why** the project exists.
-You can mention this is for coursework too.
+Project description: EPIDIM 207-Reproducibility in Epidemiologic _ 2022 Winter **what** the project is for assignment submission. **why**

 ## Features
-What makes your project stand out?
+Assignment of Yancen Pan.

 ## Acknowledgments
 Give proper credit to resources you used in this project.
 This could be a link to any repo which inspired you to build this project, any blogposts, or links to people who contrbuted in this project.